Home Calendar Departments Directory Gallery Documents History

 After Bob Sullivan resigned as supervisor in August 2016, Deputy Supervisor Tony Sturchio led the town.

 The association at Canada Lake changed.
-The Canada Lake Conservation Association (CLCA) was formed in 2015, and its first general membership meeting was 2016-07-09 led by its President Dave Graves.
-The shift focused on conservation advocacy and NYS IRS compliance.
+The Canada Lake Conservation Association (CLCA) was formed in 2015, and its first general membership meeting was July 9, 2016 led by its President Dave Graves.
+The shift focused on conservation advocacy and NYS Department of Taxation and IRS compliance.
 “The CLCA was formed for two purposes: to preserve, protect and maintain the Canada Lakes Watershed which incorporates Canada Lake, West Lake, Green Lake, Mud Lake, Lily Lake and its tributaries as well as the surrounding lands and forests for the benefit of the public residents; and promoting and educating the users about safety and good stewardship practices.”

 Caroga Arts Collective (CAC or Caroga Arts) formed as a 501(c)(3) not-for-profit organization, acting as an umbrella for the Caroga Lake Music Festival (CLMF) and other projects with a mission of “reigniting the Caroga Experience through interdisciplinary and inter-arts collaborations among musicians, artists, scholars, and their communities.”